This post covers the nine best practices to ensure you have an effective B2B website that attracts and converts your buyers.

 - A technical expert working with the buyer

-All these different visitors will need to see benefit statements that relate to them.
+All these different visitors must see benefit statements that relate to them.
 This is likely to require different pages targeting those visitors.

 Understanding each of these different types of visitors is paramount.
 You need to know what they are searching for, what their motivations are and what pain they face in their daily working lives.